Welcome to our FAQ page. If you don’t see an answer to your question below, please contact us.

 If you have additional questions, contact us at 512-457-8610 or firstname.lastname@example.org.

 High school seniors still need to meet our qualifications.
 However, in their last semester of school, they can start applying and complete all steps of the process before they turn 18 years of age.
 Capital IDEA will not be able to accept applicants until they turn 18 years old.
-Visit our high school page for more information.
+For more information, visit our high school page

-To be accepted by Capital IDEA, you must be in good standing with your student loans and with ACC.
+To be accepted by Capital IDEA, you must be in good standing with your student loans and in good academic standing with ACC.
 You will have to establish a payment plan if your loans are in default.
+Visit MyEDDebt.ed.gov:

-Yes, but you may be ineligible for certain careers that require licensing.
-As part of your application process you will bring a criminal history from DPS.
+Yes, you are still eligible to apply.
+However, you may be ineligible for certain careers that require licensing.
+As part of your application process, you will bring a criminal history from DPS.
 If the career you choose requires licensing, you will be asked to submit an application to the Licensing Board.
 If the board finds you eligible for licensing Capital IDEA can accept you.
 If you can’t be licensed, then we will not pay for your education in that career, and you may have to consider a different career choice.

 Current ACC students are eligible to apply to Capital IDEA.
 If accepted, we will sponsor the remainder of your education.
 We do not retroactively pay for classes you’ve already taken.
 In addition, you must be in good standing at ACC.